 Good afternoon!
 We are group Leo fans club.
 Our members are Leo, Ellie, and Jamie.
 Today, the research topic we are reporting on is “Is Nestlé a Lady?
 The Feminine Brand Name Advantage.”

-Signaling sub-parts-Leo

-The objective of this presentation is to let the audience better understand the gender-related knowledge of female brands.
+The objective of this presentation is to let YOU understand the gender-related knowledge brands.
 Please turn your cellphone to silent mode.
 The presentation will last for 10 minutes.
-If you have any questions, please ask for Q&A time.
+If you have any questions, please wait for for Q&A time.

 Agenda